-Field Description Avail Unique Name The requirement for uniqueness applies only to elements within the current flow.
-Two elements can have the same unique name, provided Class Expe they are used in different flows.
-A unique name is limited to underscores and alphanumeric characters.
-It must begin with a letter, not include spaces, not end with an underscore, and not contain two consecutive underscores.
-Avail Perfo and I Description Helps you differentiate this resource from other resources.
+Field Description Unique Name The requirement for uniqueness applies only to elements with current flow.
+Two elements can have the same unique name they are used in different flows.
+A unique name is limited to use and alphanumeric characters.
+It must begin with a letter, not spaces, not end with an underscore, and not contain two contain two contains two contains are underscores.
+Description Helps you differentiate this resource from other resources.
 Value Data Type Data type of the choice's stored value.
 Object The object whose fields you want to select from.
 Field The picklist or multi-select picklist field to use to generate the list of choices.
 Sort Order Controls the order that the choices appear in.